Search the site:

 4. Perform Your Chosen Research Methods

 Once your sample is clear, you can move forward to conducting market research.
-There are different methods you can explore, depending on your goals, but we will be using a strategy combining a few of them for this article.
-This is usually the safest way to guarantee that your results will be comprehensible and on-point.
+Depending on your goals, you can explore different methods, but we will be using a strategy combining a few of them for this article.
+This is usually the safest way to guarantee that your results will be comprehensible and on point.

 Prep Your Questions